 Glasgow’s very own Wine Festival is brought to you by Tom Cannavan, award-winning wine writer, broadcaster, and proud citizen of the city.
 Tom’s pioneering wine-pages.com is one of the world’s most popular wine sites, though you may know him best from his long-running slot on STV’s ‘The Hour’, or his broadcasts on BBC Radio Scotland.

-The 2016, 2017 and 2018 Festivals completely sold-out, with every ticket gone months before the doors opened.
+The 2019 Festival sold-out completely, with every ticket gone months before the doors opened.
 The feedback from our exhibitors on the quality of the Glasgow audience was amazing – and the feedback from the audience on the quality of our exhibitors was equally enthusiastic!

 The Festival is a day-long celebration of wine.
-Your £25.50 entry ticket includes unlimited tasting samples from 250 high quality wines being poured by winemakers and some of the UK’s top wine retailers and importers, and there’s a our Festival Café, open throughout the show.
+Your ticket includes unlimited tasting samples from over 200 high quality wines being poured by winemakers and some of the UK’s top wine retailers and importers, and there’s a our Festival Café, open throughout the show.
 The Festival is open from 12:30pm until 5pm, with re-entry via the Festival wristband.

 We love great wine, and we want to share the love with you.
 You’ll discover superb new wines as you hone your own palate, whilst our exhibitors will pour and discuss their wines with you – with Tom on hand all day to share his knowledge too.
 The historic and beautiful Trades Hall in the city centre is the perfect venue to add to the sense of occasion!

-- 250 very high quality wines available to sample
+- 200+ high quality wines available to sample included in ticket price

 - Superb value masterclasses featuring the world’s greatest wines

 - Discounts on wines to purchase or order on the day

 - The Festival Café, open throughout the show

 - Summer in the city: enjoy the land of the (almost) midnight sun